Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Related Work

+To reconstruct 3D models, NeRF~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233d} introduce implicit neural representation manner and explicit Gaussian ellipsoids one respectively, where the latter generally achieves better results.
+To reconstruct 4D models, most works~\cite{somraj2024factorized,duan20244d,lu20243d,lin2024gaussian,li2024spacetime,sun20243dgstream,4dgaussians,yang2024deformable,mihajlovic2024splatfields,wang2025gflow} incorporate implicit neural fields and explicit deformation for motion representation.
+Moreover, to better reconstruct from monocular video, some studies enhance 4D reconstruction with data-driven priors, such as depth maps~\cite{lee2023fast,yang48953364d}, optical flows~\cite{gao2024gaussianflow,wang2025gflow}, tracks~\cite{wang2024shape,seidenschwarz2024dynomo}, and generative models~\cite{wu2025sc4d, chu2024dreamscene4d}.
+For example, GFlow~\cite{wang2025gflow} utilizes only 2D priors to lift a video to a 4D scene.
+GaussianMarbles~\cite{stearns2024dynamic} reduces the degrees of freedom of each Gaussian.
 Note that these methods heavily rely on high-quality sharp videos for supervision and perform poorly when facing blurry inputs.
-To process camera motion in static areas, recent works~\cite{lee2023dp, ma2022deblur,wang2023bad,lee2023exblurf,li2023usb, lee2024deblurring,zhao2024bad,peng2024bags,lee2024crim,chen2024deblur,oh2024deblurgs} suggest jointly optimizing the scene representation and recovering the camera poses within the exposure time.
-To process object motion blur in dynamic scenes, DybluRF~\cite{sun2024dyblurf, bui2023dyblurf} incorporates object motion blur formation into dynamic model optimization but faces challenges in producing high-quality images and achieving real-time rendering.
-In this work, with 3DGS~\cite{kerbl20233d} as the scene representation manner, we develop Deblur4DGS to reconstruct a high-quality 4D model from a blurry video.
+To process camera motion in static areas, recent works~\cite{lee2023dp, ma2022deblur,wang2023bad,lee2023exblurf, lee2024deblurring,zhao2024bad,peng2024bags,lee2024crim,chen2024deblur,oh2024deblurgs} suggest jointly optimizing the scene representation and recovering the camera poses within the exposure time.
+To process object motion blur in dynamic scenes, DyBluRF~\cite{sun2024dyblurf, bui2023dyblurf} incorporates object motion blur formation into dynamic model optimization but faces challenges in producing high-quality images and achieving real-time rendering.
+In this work, with 3DGS as the scene representation manner, we develop Deblur4DGS to reconstruct a high-quality 4D model from a blurry video.